blyonscs/Case_Study_Fitness_Tracker/README.md

 What graphs and dashboards can be made to answer the stakeholder questions?

 * [Act](#act)
-What are the recommendations that are pertinate to the questions being asked and how can they help the company?
+What are the recommendations that are pertinent to the questions being asked and how can they help the company?